terrygreen0606/PHP-debug-manual-for-vs-code/README.md

 # PHP-debug Manual for vs code.

-1. Install Xampp
+1. Install Xampp and copy PHP.info page.

-2. Go to https://xdebug.org/wizard and copy PHPinfo (of your local computer) content in the textarea.
+2. Go to https://xdebug.org/wizard and paste the PHPinfo (of your local computer) content in the textarea.

 3. Press the button analyze.